cs1302uga/cs1302-c4-alpha/README.rst

 On **2022-09-07 (Sep.
-7)**, the starter code was updated to include an additional ``ConnectFourTester.java`` file containing a public tester that you can utilize to help you test your ``ConectFour`` implementation.
+7)**, the starter code was updated to include an additional ``ConnectFourTester.java`` file containing a public tester that you can utilize to help you test your ``ConnectFour`` implementation.
 More information about the public tester can be found `here <#cs1302gameconnectfourtester>`_.

 * **If you downloaded the starter code for this project before the date associated